 Many of the symptoms of an anxiety disorder are distressing but harmless.
 While long term stress can damage your health over time, most anxiety symptoms cause no lasting damage and are otherwise not indicative of any health problem.

-But one concern that many have about anxiety is its link to high blood pressure (hypertension).
+One concern that many have about anxiety is its link to high blood pressure (hypertension).
 Unlike other symptoms of anxiety, high blood pressure can be dangerous, especially in those at risk for heart disease.
 In this article, we'll examine the link between anxiety and high blood pressure, and look at the effects of living with this risk.

 Regardless of the Cause, Anxiety Needs to Be Controlled